-Here are five ways to squelch your nerves:
+Here are five ways to calm your anxiousness:

-- Reframe networking; it is just a conversation between two people.
+- At its core, networking is just a conversation between two people.
 You have conversations at work or school all the time.
 In many of these conversations, you ask people for things or seek their advice.
 Networking is no different.

-- Consider asking for a shorter window of time (e.g., 10 to 15 minutes versus 20 to 30 minutes).
+- Consider asking your contact for a shorter window of time (e.g., 10 to 15 minutes versus 20 to 30 minutes).
 Take the pressure off; refer to your upcoming conversation as an exchange of information instead of a networking call.

-- Focus on the outcome you desire instead of what could go wrong.
+- Focus on the outcome you desire rather than on what could go wrong.

-- Create and internalize a positive mantra (e.g., “I deserve to be here,” “I have a lot to offer”).
+2. Create and internalize a positive mantra (e.g., “I have a lot to offer”).

-- Put yourself in the shoes of the person with whom you are talking; he/she is a human being, just like you.
+- Put yourself in the shoes of the person with whom you are talking; they are just like you.

-- Remember that your contact has agreed to talk with you; he/she is willing to have the conversation and anticipate that you will ask for their advice and guidance.
+- Remember that your contact has agreed to talk with you, so they are willing to have the conversation and anticipate that you will ask for their advice and guidance.

 - No one expects you to be perfect.
-Your contact’s actions or reactions could have little to do with you and much to do with what is going on in his/her mind or life.
+Plus, your contact’s actions or reactions to your conversation could have little to do with you and much to do with what is going on in their mind or life.

 - Remember to breathe.
 Go easy on the caffeine!
 Drinking too much coffee will increase your heart rate, potentially exacerbating your feelings of nervousness.

-- Make it a two-way street; offer to reciprocate.
-You do not know if your contact is quietly looking for a new job, is seeking to understand the marketplace better, or has a family member who may be in search of a contact like you.
+- Make the interaction with your contact a two-way street by offering to reciprocate in some way.
+Maybe your contact is quietly looking for a new job, wants to understand the marketplace better, or has a family member who is searching for a contact like you.

 - What are you most worried about happening?
-Armed with that answer, plan out how you can prepare if that worst thing actually happen.
+With that answer in mind, plan out how you can be ready should that worst thing actually happen.
 What would you do?
-(You might even realize that your worst-case scenario is fairly unlikely).
-What would you do?
+(You might even realize that your worst-case scenario is fairly unlikely.)

-- Think about when you feel this type of fear elsewhere in your life.
+- Think about the times when you feel this type of fear elsewhere in your life.
 Why does it happen, and have you discovered any strategies to overcome it?

 - Practice!
-Know your pitch, and be comfortable answering questions about your background and interests.
+Know how you will introduce yourself, and be comfortable answering questions about your background and interests.

-After each networking meeting, do not forget to acknowledge (and maybe celebrate) the courage it took you to step outside your comfort zone.
+After each networking meeting, do not forget to acknowledge (and maybe even celebrate) the courage you showed in stepping outside your comfort zone.
 Every conversation is both a win and a learning opportunity.
-Leverage the positive momentum of one conversation into your next one.